KHXM

-KHXM (1370 kHz) is a commercial AM radio station licensed to Pearl City, Hawaii.
-The station is owned by George Hochman through licensee Hochman Hawaii Two, Inc. KHXM broadcasts an alternative rock radio format for the Honolulu radio market.
+KHXM (1370 AM) is a commercial radio station licensed to Pearl City, Hawaii, United States.
+The station is owned by George Hochman through licensee Hochman Hawaii Two, Inc. KHXM broadcasts an alternative rock format for the Honolulu radio market.
 The studios and offices are on Bishop Street in Honolulu.

-KHXM is powered at 250 watts from a non-directional transmitter near Mililani Cemetery Road in Pearl City.
-It is also heard on 250-watt FM translator K280FC at 103.9 MHz in Waipahu and 99-watt FM translator K284AL at 104.7 MHz in Haleiwa.
+KHXM's transmitter is sited near Mililani Cemetery Road in Pearl City.
+It is also heard over two low-power FM translators: K280FC (103.9 FM) in Waipahu and K284AL (104.7 FM) in Haleiwa.